Top 10 Things to do in Winter around the Clare Valley region

 In Goyder, the Burra Regional Art Gallery is housed in the same historic building that J McDouall Stuart messaged South Australian authorities to inform them his monumental North-South crossing of the continent back in 1862.
 Inside you’ll find wide range of works with both solo and major touring exhibitions a regular occurrence.

-Of course, it just wouldn’t be rural Australia without a splash of silo art, and you’ll find some amazing examples in our region, from Robert Hannaford and Cam Scale’s ‘Wheat bags to Sand bags’ in Owen, to Jarrod Soden and Matthew Knights’ 30-metre masterpiece at Farrell Flat.
+Of course, it just wouldn’t be rural Australia without a splash of silo art, and you’ll find some amazing examples in our region, from Robert Hannaford and Cam Scale’s ‘Wheat bags to Sand bags’ in Owen, to Jarrod Soden and Matthew Knights’ 30-metre masterpiece at Farrell Flat, and Sam Brooks' The Storytime Silos' at Eudunda depicted local author Colin Thieles famous novels.
 If you’re calling through Snowtown, you’ll also be tough-pressed to miss Vans the Omega and Sam Brooks’ tribute to local volunteers and sports stars.

 Farrell Flat Silo (Credit @ the_garden_kitchen_family)